KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 );
 {% endhighlight %}

-Note the slug is no longer unique, so an article is updated by inserting a new `article_revision` with an existing slug.
+Note the slug is no longer unique.
+An article is updated by inserting a new `article_revision` with an existing slug.

 There are some existing databases based around this concept, including